canonical/synapse-operator/docs/how-to/contribute.md

 charmcraft pack
 ```
 For the integration tests (and also to deploy the charm locally), the synapse
-and synapse-nginx images are required in the microk8s registry.
+image is required in the microk8s registry.
 To enable it:

     microk8s enable registry